 Reduce alcohol consumption

-Yes, it looks cool to drink alcohol and probably all your friends drink it.
-Especially if you are going to a party, is there even a party possible without booze?
+Yes, it looks cool to drink alcohol, and probably all your friends drink it.
+Especially if you are going to a party, is it even possible without booze?

 With that said, it is ok to consume alcohol once in a while.
 However, moderate alcohol use can contribute to increasing bad cholesterol in your body.